peterj/velocity-berlin-2019/04_communication/README.md

 # Service Communication Exercises

+This folder contains exercises for sync, async and pub/sub service communication.
+For both sets of exercises you can either run them directly using Node.js or you can build the Docker images and run containers.

+## Sync & Async Communication exercises

 For these exercises you will be using two simple services - a client and a server.
 A client sends a string to the server and the server returns a reversed string.

+## Pub/sub Exercises

+For the pub/sub exercise you will use three different services to simulate a user sign-up and activation scenarios.

 ## Prerequisites

+- Docker
 - Kubernetes cluster
 - [Helm](https://helm.sh)
+- Node.js/npm

 ## Sync communication